luanbatistadev/luanbatistadev/README.md

 ## <samp><p align="center">What am I learning?</p></samp>

 - Figma: Visual design of a mobile site
-- Learning how flutter works behind the scenes
+- Learning how Flutter works behind the scenes
 - I also want to improve my JavaScript knowledge to create a personal website.
 </samp>